dhis2/training-docs/content/android/lg_analytics.md

 In this exercise you will know how the automatically generated TEI analytics work and the information they display.

-1. Open the Android app using the demo android user (android/Android123!) and go to the Immunization program
+1. Open the Android app using your user and go to the Demo Immunization (ie. ***not*** your  program)

-2. Try to search an existing Child whose Child Number is 9859.
-If the Child does not exist, open another existing Child and create 2 Immunization events with values for, at least, weight, height and temperature.
+2. Search an existing Child whose Child Number is 9859.

 3. Then, open the Analytics tab for this Child.

    ![automatic1](images/analytics/automatic1.png)

-5. Explore the automatically generated visualizations.
+4. Explore the automatically generated visualizations.

    ![automatic2](images/analytics/automatic2.png)

 #### STOP - End Exercise 1

-## Exercise 2 - Configure a table to show the evolution of weight values
+## Exercise 2 - Configure a chart to show the evolution of weight values

+***This exercise must be performed in groups.
+You can use the ADMIN account for the system to perform these exercises***

+Username : android.admin

+Password : District1#

-In this exercise you will create a custom TEI analytic table to show the evaluation of the particular data element.
+In this exercise you will create a custom TEI analytic table to show the evolution of a particular data element (weight).
 This exercise requires using the Android Settings Web App, please remember to take turns to modify it.

 1. Open the Android Settings Web App.